Azyrod/mc-non-persistent-wither-skulls/README.md

 ## Bugs

-This mod is still in alpha, so there might be bugs.
+I have tried my best to hunt them, but there might be bugs that I didn't find.
 Feel free to open an issue for them and I'll do my best to fix them.

 Pull requests are also welcome.